 It has been sort of a gateway.
 It’s very hard to get in.
 When I started as an apprentice, I got a lot of work.
 As an assistant, I got a lot of work.
 As I started to edit, it became a little less work.
 As I supervised, there was even less.

 I really believe that things are changing.
-I used to work with the inner city filmmakers here.
+I used to work with the inner-city filmmakers here.
 I haven’t worked yet with Ghetto Film School, but they have these summer programs for like six to eight weeks.
 We help them with their project and giving advice and stuff like that.
-Afterwards, we try to get them work as interns or apprentices in different companies.
+Afterward, we try to get them work as interns or apprentices in different companies.
 There just needs to be a few more programs like that so that we can change things.

 It’s hard.
 It’s not been easy.
 There’s a few of us were on a panel the other day, and we were just talking about things that have been said to us through our career, and people just don’t think.
 These are things I think that it would be good to share with younger people coming up.
 You’ve just got to let stuff roll off and realize that most of the time people just don’t understand what they’ve just said to you.

 Like, I had this orange and white running suit – It was my favorite.
 I wore to work.
 I went over to the coffee station and somebody was there and I was like, ‘Hi, how are you?’
 And the person said to me, ‘I see you were working on the side of the road this morning before you get to work.’
 In your brain, you’re just shocked that’s something that just happened.
 But, you have to understand that this person just really doesn’t get what they just said was wrong.
 Maybe in their mind, they thought something else, but coming to the person, that’s not how you pick it.
 Unfortunately, I never wore that jogging suit again.